radualexandrub/Age-Gender-Classification-on-RaspberryPi4-with-TFLite-PyQt5/README.md

 The interface is simple to use, with only three buttons on the main menu:
 * open the attached camera on the Raspberry Pi, which captures the frames in real-time and at the same time locates the human faces by drawing a square around them, classifying the person according to age and gender
-* open a single picture in a local directory, for which the age and gender classification will be made automatically if there is a person in the picture
+* open a single picture from a local directory, for which the age and gender classification will be made automatically if there is a person in the picture
 * select a local directory that contains only images, following that the user can view in cascade the classified images